Rebuilding Packages

 If you have a binary RPM name, the source package name may differ.
 Query the Hummingbird repos to get the source RPM name:

-podman run --rm quay.io/hummingbird-ci/builder:latest-hatchling \
+podman run --rm quay.io/hummingbird-ci/hummingbird-builder:latest \

 dnf5 repoquery --queryformat '%{SOURCERPM}' <binary-package> 2>/dev/null

-Example: ncurses-libs-6.5-8.20250614.hum1 -> SRPM ncurses-6.5-8.20250614.hum1.src.rpm
+Example: ncurses-libs-6.5-8.20250614.hum1 -> SRPM ncurses-6.5-8.20250614.hum1.src.rpm -> spec

--> spec file at rpms/ncurses/ncurses.spec
+file at rpms/ncurses/ncurses.spec

 2. Determine the Release bump pattern

 The .N bump suffix must always appear immediately before %{?dist}.
-The
+The %{?dist} suffix

 | Current Pattern | Example Before | Example After |